bschnei/ebu-bootloader/README.md

 ## Testing
 The [mox-imager](https://gitlab.nic.cz/turris/mox-imager) tool makes it possible to boot the device from a TF-A image *without flashing the new image to the device's permanent storage* (SPINOR).
 I'll refer to this process as *sideloading*.

-Sideloading facilitates testing a potential new bootloader image without permanently updating the device's stored bootloader.
+Sideloading facilitates testing a bootloader image without the need to flash the device.
 For example, if you sideload a potential new TF-A image via mox-imager and discover that it's so broken you cannot boot Linux, you can simply power cycle the device to boot from the bootloader stored to SPINOR.

 **Note:** successfully booting Linux is not a guarantee that a new image is also *stable* and *fully functional*.
 Because use cases vary (e.g. I don't use the Bluetooth/WiFi device), only you can decide whether or not you are comfortable flashing to permanent storage with `bubt`.